SciML/NeuralPDE.jl/docs/src/examples/blackscholes.md

-# Solving the 100 dimensional Black-Scholes-Barenblatt Equation
+# Solving the 100-dimensional Black-Scholes-Barenblatt Equation

 Black Scholes equation is a model for stock option price.
 In 1973, Black and Scholes transformed their formula on option pricing and corporate liabilities into a PDE model, which is widely used in financing engineering for computing the option price over time.
 [1.]
-In this example we will solve a Black-Scholes-Barenblatt equation of 100 dimensions.
+In this example, we will solve a Black-Scholes-Barenblatt equation of 100 dimensions.
-The Black-Scholes-Barenblatt equation is a nonlinear extension to the Black-Scholes equation which models uncertain volatility and interest rates derived from the Black-Scholes equation.
+The Black-Scholes-Barenblatt equation is a nonlinear extension to the Black-Scholes equation, which models uncertain volatility and interest rates derived from the Black-Scholes equation.
 This model results in a nonlinear PDE whose dimension is the number of assets in the portfolio.